Science-Backed Strategies That Transform Academic Performance with Memory Techniques for Students

 Week 1: Structure and Palace Creation

-Break a 10-minute speech into logical sections
+Segment a 10-minute speech into organized sections.

-Convert key phrases into memorable visual images
+Convert key phrases into memorable visual imagery.

-Practice mental rehearsal without physical notes
+Practice mental recalling without physical notes.

 Week 2: Delivery and Refinement

-Refine images that don't stick easily
+Fine-tune images that don't resonate.

 Exercise 5: ADHD-Friendly Memory Training